ibrahimkothawala/Air-Line-Anlaysis/README.md

 ## Bugs
 - currently Orifice_size.py assumes the stagnation pressure remains constant throughout the line which is incorrect.
 Look at page 166 in The Dynamics and Thermodynamics of Compressible Flow.

+- Orifice_size.py has redundant functions specifically pressureAfterOrifice.
+Need to do more testing to find other redundant functions.